Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 > If you have an existing Hex account that was created with a password and username, you may run into an "Unauthorized" error when activating your workspace in Partner Connect.
 If this is your experience, head over to [hex.tech](https://hex.tech) and login with your password and username.

 **Plan upgrade**
 > If you are an existing Hex user currently on a Community plan, you may encounter an issue that will prevent you from using Partner Connect.
 If you’re unclear on what Hex plan you are on, feel free to reach out to [support@hex.tech](mailto:support@hex.tech).
 If you are the Admin of your organization, you can see your plan under Manage plan on the Settings page.
-To extend a trial, email [support@hex.tech](mailto:support@hex.tech) with the subject "VHOL trial extension."
+To extend a trial, email [support@hex.tech](mailto:support@hex.tech) with the subject "Snowflake Quickstart Guide."

 **Role privileges**
 > If you do not have an Editor role or higher, you won't be able to create data connections in your workspace.
 To upgrade your role, contact your workspace Admin.
 You can find out who this is by navigating to Settings -> Users & groups within your Hex workspace.